Seiya Suzuki Player Props: Cubs vs. Padres

 Padres Pitching Rankings

-- The pitching staff for the Padres has a collective 8.6 K/9, which ranks 19th in the league.
+- The 8.5 strikeouts per nine innings put together by the Padres pitching staff ranks 20th in the league.

-- The Padres' 4.39 team ERA ranks 18th across all league pitching staffs.
+- The Padres' 4.48 team ERA ranks 19th among all league pitching staffs.

-- Padres pitchers combine to surrender 25 total home runs at a clip of one per game (to rank 14th in baseball).
+- Padres pitchers combine to rank 13th in baseball in home runs allowed (26 total, one per game).

-- Snell gets the start for the Padres, his fifth of the season.
-He is 0-3 with a 6.50 ERA and 21 strikeouts in 18 2/3 innings pitched.
+- Wacha (2-1 with a 7.08 ERA and 18 strikeouts in 20 1/3 innings pitched) gets the start for the Padres, his fifth of the season.

-- The lefty last appeared on Wednesday against the Atlanta Braves, when he tossed five innings, allowing two earned runs while giving up three hits.
+- The right-hander's last time out was on Friday against the Arizona Diamondbacks, when he tossed four innings, surrendering five earned runs while allowing 10 hits.

-- In four games this season, the 30-year-old has amassed an ERA of 6.50, with 10.5 strikeouts per nine innings.
-Opponents are hitting .292 against him.
+- In four games this season, the 31-year-old has a 7.08 ERA and 8 strikeouts per nine innings, while allowing a batting average of .333 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.